yusuftengriverdi/neural_networks/README.md

 # neural_networks
-Investigation of Cats &amp; Dogs classical distinguish application of NNs with CNN and U-net.
+Investigation of Cats &amp; Dogs classical distinguish application of NNs with CNN.
 Framework is PyTorch.

 Credits to video-blog tutorial series, which started me to understand both pytorch & nns https://pythonprogramming.net/introduction-deep-learning-neural-network-pytorch/.
 Starter kick scripts from this video-blog.